microsoft/pxt-arcade/docs/skillmap/rockstar/rockstar2.md

 ---

-Grab your instruments and guide Jerry to the door, then click **Finish** to head back to the skillmap.
+Grab your instruments and guide Jerry to the door, then click **Done** to head back to the skillmap.
 In the next level we'll show you how to subtract points when Jerry runs into crazed fans!